notix-push/inapp-android-sdk/README.md

 ### Managing logs

-You can manage logging done by Notix SDK.
+You can manage logging done by SDK.

 ```kotlin
 Notix.setLogLevel(FULL) // can be FULL/IMPORTANT/NONE.